catedrasaes-umu/racoop_quick_clustering/README.md

     sudo mdadm --create /dev/md0 --bitmap=internal --level=1 -n 2 /dev/sd[ab]1

-I noticed, that the ubiquity installer also does not quite manage to create partitions inside this `/dev/md0`, so I also did this by hand - again using fdisk.
-So, on `/dev/md0` create the following partitions:
- - `/dev/md0p1` for your root filesystem, the size of course depending upon how much software you are going to install.
- - `/dev/md0p2` for swap, the size of course also depending on what you use the machine for and how much ram it's got
- - `/dev/md0p3` for `/home`, all the space that's left

 After that we can begin the Installation.
 Make sure to start the installer from the terminal with the -b option, because installing the bootloader will fail anyway:

     ubiquity -b

-Make sure to go for manual partitioning and "use" the 3 partitions you just created and tick the format checkbox for `/` and `/home` so a filesystem will be created.
+Make sure to go for manual partitioning and "use" the /dev/md0 device just created for `/`.
 After the installation the system is not yet bootable, so do not restart the box right away.
 We need to chroot into the installed system and fixup some stuff:

     sudo -s
     mount /dev/md0p1 /mnt